The 21 Best Things To Do in Bucharest, Romania

 Fountain show at Piata Unirii - one of the best things to do in Bucharest

-6. Walking tours
+6. Walking Tours

 The walking tours in Bucharest are fascinating and were the highlight of our stay.
-In our experience tour guides in the city have an incredible knowledge of Romanian history and will leave you hanging onto every word through brilliant storytelling.
-If that doesn’t convince you, many of Bucharest’s walking tours are actually free – so you really have nothing to lose!
+In our experience, tour guides in the city have an incredible knowledge of Romanian history and will leave you hanging onto every word through brilliant storytelling.
+If that doesn’t convince you, many of Bucharest’s walking tours are actually free, so you really have nothing to lose!

 We particularly enjoyed the tours operated by BTrip – Bucharest Free Walking Tours.
-The Monarchy vs Communism walking tour, which runs daily at 3pm, is probably the most interesting tour we’ve ever been on, so we really can’t recommend it enough!
+The Monarchy vs Communism walking tour, which runs daily at 6:00 PM, is probably the most interesting tour we’ve ever been on, so we really can’t recommend it enough!

 Group walking tour of the city - one of many incredible things to do in Bucharest